 Environmental impact

-• If development in the fashion industry continues at the current rate, it will account for a quarter of the world's carbon dioxide emission budget in 2050.
+• Future Outlook: If the fashion industry continues on its current trajectory, it’s projected to account for a quarter of the world’s carbon dioxide emissions by 2050.

 Recently viewed products